Fitness and calorie-counting apps have helped many of my clients lose weight and achieve their body goals.

 MyFitnessPal vs Noom Coach: The Verdict

 After all the research we’ve done, both by trying out the apps ourselves and by diving into the customer reviews online on the App Store and the Google Play Store, we have come to the conclusion that Noom is the better choice.

 With Noom, you can record all the steps you’ve taken throughout the day, as well as any exercise you’ve done at the gym, so you can get a much better picture of how you’re progressing.

-There is an overwhelming amount of reviews that highlight that people not only achieved their weight loss goals but also managed to maintain it afterwards, all with Noom’s help.
+There are an overwhelming number of reviews that highlight that people not only achieved their weight loss goals but also managed to maintain them afterward, all with Noom’s help.